 Because there are more applicants to the Faculty of Education than there are places, enrolment management is in effect for all undergraduate degree programs.
 Under enrolment management, an overall target for the Faculty is set each year.
 The number of new students admitted to any particular program or year of a program may vary depending on the number of available places and the promotion, departure, or graduation of continuing students.
-While the minimum average for application is 2.0, all admissions are competitive and the actual admission averages may be higher.
+While the minimum admission average is 70% for high school applicants, and a minimum GPA of 2.0 for postsecondary applicants, all admissions are competitive and the actual admission averages may be higher than the minimum.

-Test of Spoken English (TSE): Applicants who are normally required to submit a satisfactory TOEFL score must also submit a minimum Test of Spoken English (TSE) score.
-See §13.3 "English Language Proficiency" for specific score requirements.
+Test of Spoken English (TSE): Applicants who are normally required to submit a satisfactory TOEFL score must also submit a minimum Test of Spoken

+English (TSE) score.
+See §13.3 "English Language Proficiency" for specific score requirements